2015 was without a doubt the best year in my life (so far 😉 ).

 5. Meet tons of new people.
 Talk to them about your plan.
 Ask if they know anyone who’s done it before.
 Support them in their challenges as well.
 Leave everyone you meet a little better off than before you met them.

 6. Don’t allow yourself any situation, feeling or person inside or outside of you to be an excuse to not make progress.
 Your mind will try to trick you.
 Look yourself straight in the eyes every day and remind yourself that the only one keeping you from where you want to be is you and your own ego.

 7. Reread step 6 about a 100 times and slap yourself in the face with it.
-You can slap it on your ass too if you’re into that but it probably won’t help you much.
-Still could be fun though.
+You can slap it on your ass too if you’re into tha.
+It probably won’t help you much, but could still be fun.

 8. Figure out which character traits are holding you back from executing the plan.
 Do you need to lose some bad habits or implement some good ones?
-Do you have any limiting beliefs or thoughts in your head that aren’t supportive?
+Have any limiting beliefs or thoughts in your head that aren’t supportive?
 Resolve to change those things as well.

 9. Remind yourself of what you’re shooting for and take measurable action on a daily basis.
 When you do at least one small thing a day, a year is much longer than you think.
 When you start postponing things, you’ll find a year is freakishly short.